0xCUB3/wBlock/README.md

   <img src="https://github.com/user-attachments/assets/5e21de60-7a47-48da-90d0-e0891176db34" alt="wBlock Logo" width="128"/>
 </p>

-# wBlock: It's time to end the Safari ad-blocking B.S.
+# wBlock: The end of Safari ad-blocking B.S.

 wBlock is a powerful content blocker for macOS that cuts through the noise, delivering a clean and private browsing experience without the hassle.
 Using AdGuard's filters and more, wBlock gives you the best of all worlds: high performance and maximum blocking.